wireseo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a personal task in the current list of tasks with its id number.
+1. User requests to delete a personal task in the current list of Tasks with its id number.
-2. Jarvis deletes the task.
+2. Jarvis deletes the Task.

     Use case ends.